-122. As a direct and proximate result of the defendants' decision to terminate plaintiff Paparo's employment as Yeadon's Chief of Police and to retaliate against him for having brought this lawsuit, he has suffered and will continue to suffer a loss of wages, benefits and pension credits to which he otherwise would be entitled.

-- 123. In addition to the loss of his job and the wages he would have earned as Yeadon's Chief of Police, plaintiff Paparo has suffered irreparable harm to his unblemished reputation for honesty and integrity, a reputation built over the 37 years he has served as a law enforcement officer.
-That reputation was flushed because of a 4-3 vote based on the false premise, lacking in any due process, that he was guilty of money mismanagement and wage theft, a scar made worse as a result of the defendants' recent acts of retaliation by publicly branding him as a thief and mismanager of the Yeadon Police Department. - 124.
+- 99. As a direct and proximate result of the defendants' decision to terminate plaintiff Paparo's employment as Yeadon's Chief of Police, he has suffered and will continue to suffer a loss of wages, benefits and pension credits to which he otherwise would be entitled. - 100.
+In addition to the loss of his job and the wages he would have earned as Yeadon's Chief of Police, plaintiff Paparo has suffered irreparable harm to his unblemished reputation for honesty and integrity, reputation built over the 37 years he has served as a law enforcement officer.
+That reputation, so consistently built and reinforced was taken away in the flash of a 4-3 vote based on the false premise, lacking in any due process, that he was guilty of money mismanagement and wage theft, a scar from which he cannot recover. - 101.
 Nor are these the only injuries to which plaintiff Paparo has been subjected.
-In addition, the defendants' cries for his termination and their unjustified decision to end his career as Yeadon's Chief of Police, coupled with their acts of retaliation against him, have caused him significant physical pain and suffering.
-This includes, but is not limited to, sleeplessness, headaches, chest pains, irritability, depression, anxiety and the loss of enjoyment of life's pleasures. - 125.
-The actions taken against plaintiff Paparo by the four individual defendants were taken intentionally, willfully and / or in reckless or callous disregard of his right to equal employment opportunity and his right to an impartial, unbiased name-clearing hearing. - 126.
-For these violations of his rights, plaintiff Paparo is entitled to recover punitive damages against each of the individual defendants in their personal capacities.
+In addition, the defendants' cries for his termination and their unjustified decision to end his career as Yeadon's Chief of Police have caused him significant physical pain and suffering.
+This includes, but is not limited to, sleeplessness, headaches, chest pains, irritability, depression, anxiety and the loss of enjoyment of life's pleasures. - 102.
+The actions taken against plaintiff Paparo by the four individual defendants were taken intentionally, willfully and/or in reckless or callous disregard of his right to equal employment opportunity and his right to an impartial, unbiased name-clearing hearing.

+103. For these violations of his rights, plaintiff Paparo is entitled to recover punitive damages against each of the individual defendants in their personal capacities.
 Smith v.
 Wade, 461 U.S. 30, 56 (1983).